MicrosoftDocs/powerquery-docs/powerquery-docs/odbc-troubleshooting.md

 2. Set the [TolerateConcatOverflow option](odbc-parameters.md#tolerate) for `Odbc.DataSource` to `true`.

 >[!Note]
-> The [DAX CONCATENATE function](/dax/concatenate-function-dax) is currently not supported by Power Query/ODBC extensions.
+> The [DAX CONCATENATE function](/dax/concatenate-function-dax) isn't currently supported by Power Query/ODBC extensions.
 > Extension authors should ensure string concatenation works through the query editor by adding calculated columns (`[stringCol1] & [stringCol2]`).
 > When the capability to fold the CONCATENATE operation is added in the future, it should work seamlessly with existing extensions.